CurtisNewbie/MediaHoster/README.md

 If you have modified the configuration or code, and wish to build the whole bundled version on your own.
 I have created a simple script that should work for you.
 It is at root directory, named "build.sh".
 If you are using Windows OS, you may need to modify it a bit or make one for yourself.
 To run it, simply enter:

     ./build.sh

+A script for native, bundled version is also availble below, but you should have GraavlVM installed.
+Note that this script is for Linux OS.

+    ./native_build.sh

 ### Running Media Hoster and Media Viewer Individually